Mary Portas

-Mary Margaret Portas (née Newton; born 28 May 1960) is an English retail consultant and broadcaster, known for her retail- and business-related television shows, founding her creative agency Portas and her appointment by David Cameron, the British Prime Minister, to lead a review into the future of Britain's high streets.
+Mary Margaret Portas (née Newton; born 28 May 1960) is an English retail consultant and broadcaster who hosts retail- and business-related television shows.
+Portas was appointed by David Cameron, the British Prime Minister, to lead a review into the future of Britain's high streets.

 Early life and education

 Portas was the fourth child of five siblings, born into a Catholic and Protestant Irish family in a small end-of-terrace in Windsor Road in north Watford.
 She attended Holy Rood Catholic Junior School (in north Watford) and then St Joan of Arc, a Catholic grammar School in Rickmansworth.
 Her Fermanagh-born Catholic mother died of encephalitis when Portas was 16.
 At 18 Portas turned down a place she had won at the Royal Academy of Dramatic Art to look after her younger brother.
 Her father soon remarried but died of a heart attack two years later.
 He left his house to his wife, leaving Portas and her brother homeless, relying on the kindness of other people, and living with family friends.